Having been an elite athlete previously for 10 years before becoming a personal trainer, I would like to think I know a thing or two about recovery.

 COMPEX motto is: “OUR AIM IS TO HELP IMPROVE THE SPORTING PERFORMANCES OF ATHLETES AND RELIEVE MUSCLE PAIN”

-Since they were founded, they have dedicated there energy to muscles and their treatment, such as muscle pain.
+Since they were founded, they have dedicated their energy to muscles and their treatment, such as muscle pain.
 Because the correct working of the body is an essential need, they support individuals on a daily basis; whether the people are: healthcare professionals (such as physical therapists), professional and amateur athletes, individuals suffering from muscle pain, etc. Compex, the muscle specialist, is always looking to support its clients in their quest for well-being, performance or even exceeding training objectives.

 PS: I’d love to know if you found these tips helpful, a good one to look at would be especially tip number 3, hit me up in the comment section or alternatively drop me a message if you would like to know about a few more.
 I answer every email, just ask.
 Furthermore, if you found this blog useful you might like to check out this podcast on corrective exercise.

 PPS: If you would like to know where to find these tips on the internet.
 I have put together a resource page where you can find them along with many others items related to fitness and nutrition all in one convenient place.
 Furthermore, If you liked this blog and want it to show up in your inbox sign up below.
+Not forgetting to comply with the European Union implementing the new General Data Protection Regulation (GDPR).
+In order to comply with this order, we’re required to verify and confirm your intent to receive our weekly newsletter and the special offers and discounts we occasionally mail out.
+You can find more information about this in the privacy notice.

 (1).
 Report on absorption of magnesium sulfate (Epsom salts) across the skin by Dr. R.H.
 Waring, School of Biosciences, University of Birmingham.